bisht-prachi/albedoIrradiance/README.md

 at a given time and (latitude, longitude, altitude) using CERES (Clouds and the Earth’s Radiant Energy System) Data Product EBAF and SYN1Deg.

-Use case: quantify the earthshine irradiance on photovoltaics like solar panels/ sun sensors aboard a LEO spacecraft
+Use case: quantify the earthshine irradiance on photovoltaics like solar panels/sun sensors aboard a LEO spacecraft

 See 'demo.py' for guidance.